top of page

 K-9 Unit - Specialized By Assignment

-DEPUTY BARKLEY - THE THERAPY K-9
+MEET DEPUTY BARKLEY - THERAPY K-9

 Deputy Barkley is a golden retriever who began serving with the Pitt County Sheriff's Office in early 2025.
 He is the second Therapy K9 to be deployed by the Pitt County Sheriff's Office.
 The first, Deputy Drifter, retired in late 2024 and then was lost to cancer.